dojo/framework/docs/en/stores/supplemental.md

 The StoreProvider accepts three properties

--   `renderer`: A render function that has the store injected in order to access state and pass processes to child widgets.
+-   `renderer`: A render function that has the store injected to access state and pass processes to child widgets.
 -   `stateKey`: The key of the state in the registry.
 -   `paths` (optional): A function to connect the provider to sections of the state.